 Whiskey was one of the earliest distilled drinks in Europe, beginning in the 12th century.

-Irish Whiskey became popular in the late 1700’s with many distilleries opening up as a result of the English introducing distillery licenses.
-One of the first with a license was Sir Thomas Phillips, landowner at Bushmills.
+Irish Whiskey became popular in the late 1700s with many distilleries opening up as a result of the English introducing distillery licenses.
+One of the first with a license was Sir Thomas Phillips, the landowner at Bushmills.
 However, the Kilbeggan distillery began producing whiskey some 27 years before Bushmills did (1757 versus 1787, respectively).
 That said, Bushmills is the only distillery in Ireland to remain in continuous operation.

 By the 1890’s Ireland had over 30 major distilleries producing Irish Whiskey.
-However, after the Irish Civil War and Prohibition, when export of Irish Whiskey to the USA reduced almost to zero, many distilleries closed.
+However, after the Irish Civil War and Prohibition, when the export of Irish Whiskey to the USA reduced almost to zero, many distilleries closed.

 By 1990, only three whiskey distilleries remained: The Old Midleton Distillery in Cork, Bushmills in Antrim and the Cooley Distillery in Louth.
 The current Midleton Distillery is an amalgamation of three other distilleries – John Jameson, Powers and the Cork Distilleries Group – who joined forces in 1975 to build a huge facility.

-There has been a huge revival of Irish Whiskey in the late 20th century with Irish Whiskey becoming one of the fastest growing spirits in the world.
+There has been a huge revival of Irish Whiskey in the late 20th century with Irish Whiskey becoming one of the fastest-growing spirits in the world.
 As of June 2019, there were 25 distilleries across the island of Ireland with more planned or under development.

 How is Irish Whiskey made?

 Irish whiskey is made from barley and if the whiskey is to be malted, there is a pre-step process done to the barley.
-The barley is soaked in water to promote germination which causes the grain to release enzymes to start converting starch in the grain to sugar.
+The barley is soaked in water to promote germination which causes the grain to release enzymes to start converting the starch in the grain to sugar.

 Once germination starts, it is quickly stopped by drying the malted grain in large closed kilns.
 No smoke from the heat source comes into contact with the malted barley, so Irish whiskey does not have a peaty smell or associated taste that many Scotch whiskies have.
 This is the pre-step carried out on barley if the whiskey is to be malted.
 From here the process is the same for all types of whiskey going forward.

-Malted and unmalted grain is now ground into a course flour called grist.
+Malted and unmalted grain is now ground into a coarse flour called grist.
 Clear water is added to the grist and it is heated to approximately 60C.
 A watery, sugary soup is formed as a result of the hot water and enzymes releasing sugar content from the starch of the crushed grain.